Viswalahiri/viswalahiri.github.io/masters.md

 This is the cost of freedom.
 Instead of wasting time preparing for entrance tests, and commuting, I choose to spend time carefully curating my course selection.

 ### CONFUSION ON SOUNDNESS OF CURRICULUM:
-When all you have is a hammer, everything looks like a Nail.
+When all you have is a hammer, everything looks like a nail.
 Such is the paradoxical problem of creating the syllabus for a course you have yet to learn.
 That’s why the internet exists.
 Moreover, I will enlist the services of PhDs across multiple domains of ML and multiple colleges to curate and refine my curriculum.
 These are fees I would gladly pay.

 ### NO RECOGNITION:
 It is wise to display your journey to act as unequivocal evidence.
 This I will do.
 It is the cost of learning to learn, and not to  pass an exam, and subsequently forget what I’ve read the day after.